Lucia's Blog: 2015-05-17

 "The Spirit of the Lord is upon Me, because He anointed Me to preach the gospel to the poor.
 He has sent Me to proclaim release to the captives, and recovery of sight to the blind, to set free those who are oppressed."
 Luke 4:18

-So often we are led astray with subtleties, false teachings, busyness, riches, possessions, achievements, goals, desires, activities and dreams.
+So often, we are led astray by subtleties, false teachings, busyness, riches, possessions, achievements, goals, desires, activities, and dreams.
 These can only lead us away from the simplicity of resting in Christ.
-The more we engage ourselves in all of these activities, achievements and goals, the easier it is for us to become captives.
-In other words we are enslaved to them.
-Jesus said our heart cannot serve two masters, meaning we cannot serve Him and also our earthly desires and possessions.
+The more we engage in these activities, achievements, and goals, the easier we become captives.
+In other words, we are enslaved by them.
+Jesus said our heart cannot serve two masters, meaning we cannot serve Him and our earthly desires and possessions at the same time.

 "No one can serve two masters; for either he will hate the one and love the other, or he will be devoted to one and despise the other.
 You cannot serve God and wealth."
 Matthew 6:24

-Simplicity in Christ starts in the heart of man.
-It is a way of life that lives in the heart rather than one's desires and possessions.
-It is the peace that we find in Christ that produces in us a deep satisfaction.
-It is that inner peace that makes us less attached to such desires and possessions.
-We no longer feel the need for them to fill us and satisfy us.
-It is the heart that is filled with idolatrous attachments to earth's possessions, the heart that crowds out Christ.
-Our heart must first seek after Christ and all spiritual riches.
-Earthly riches and possessions and other tasks must take a less important place in our heart.
-Let us not be fools and become deceived by subtleties.
-These can be simply a thought or an attitude of the heart.
-God can bless us only if we serve Him with the right attitude of heart.
-Think about what our prayers and petitions communicate to God.
-Are they focused mainly on material gains and possessions?
-Are we asking only for material blessings?
-Or are we asking Him that we might get to know Him better?
-I have no doubt we pray to Him for our financial needs and physical needs, but are we truly praying for all the heavenly and spiritual riches?
-How to be better followers of Him?
+The essence of simplicity in Christ lies within the heart of man.
+It is a way of life rooted in the heart rather than one's desires and possessions.
+The peace found in Christ brings about a deep satisfaction within us.
+This inner peace reduces our attachment to worldly desires and possessions, diminishing our need for them to fulfill and satisfy us.
+When our hearts are filled with idolatrous attachments to earthly possessions, it crowds out Christ.
+Our hearts should first seek after Christ and all spiritual riches.
+Earthly riches, possessions, and other material pursuits must hold less importance in our hearts.
+Let us not be deceived by subtle thoughts or attitudes of the heart.
+God blesses us when we serve Him with the right heart attitude.
+Let's reflect on what our prayers and petitions communicate to God.
+Are they mainly focused on material gains and possessions, or do they seek to deepen our relationship with Him?
+While we may rightfully pray for financial and physical needs, let's also genuinely seek the heavenly and spiritual riches.
+How can we become better followers of Him?

-How many of us plan our lives for security and earthly wealth, but wander aimlessly in matters of spiritual things?
-We forget that God desires that we be more motivated and zealous in spiritual things for His kingdom's sake rather than in the gain of earthly possessions.
-God wants us to grow in the depth of our relationship with Him.
+How many plan our lives for security and earthly wealth but wander aimlessly in spiritual matters?
+We forget that God desires us to be more motivated and zealous in spiritual matters for the sake of His kingdom than in gaining earthly possessions.
+God wants us to deepen our relationship with Him.

 "Do not weary yourself to gain wealth, cease from your consideration of it.
 When you set your eyes on it, it is gone.
 For wealth certainly makes itself wings like an eagle that flies toward the heavens."
 Proverbs 23:4-5

-Even when God has blessed us with material riches, the simplicity of our heart in Christ yearns to bless others and not just accumulate it all for ourselves, forgetting that every good gift comes from above, from the merciful hand of God.
-Simplicity is knowing that God bestows upon us material blessings but in the end we know in our heart they all belong to Him, the author of all blessings.
-The only way to stop becoming slaves or captives of our own possessions and material riches is by knowing that we are not going to take any of those possessions to heaven.
+Even when God has blessed us with material riches, our hearts in Christ yearn to bless others instead of accumulating everything for ourselves.
+It's important to remember that every good gift comes from above, from the merciful hand of God.
+Simplicity means understanding that God blesses us with material possessions, but ultimately, everything belongs to Him, the Giver of all blessings.
+The only way to avoid becoming enslaved by our possessions is to realize that we cannot take them when we die.

 "Therefore, you shall keep the commandments of the Lord your God, to walk in His ways and to fear Him...
 Beware that you do not forget the Lord your God by not keeping His commandments and His ordinances and His statutes which I am commanding you today; otherwise, when you have eaten and are satisfied, and have built good houses and lived in them, and when your herds and your flocks multiply, and your silver and gold multiply, and all that you have multiplies, then your heart will become proud and you will forget the Lord your God who brought you out from the land of Egypt, out of the house of slavery.
 He led you through the great and terrible wilderness, with its fiery serpents and scorpions and thirsty ground where there was no water; He brought water for you out of the rock of flint.
 In the wilderness He fed you manna which your fathers did not know, that He might humble you and that He might test you, to do good for you in the end."